At a glance

 What is ethylene oxide and why is it concerning?

 Ethylene oxide is a small, highly reactive gas.
 IARC classifies it as Group 1 — carcinogenic to humans — and the U.S. National Toxicology Program lists it as a known human carcinogen, with the strongest evidence for lymphoid cancers and breast cancer.
 The same DNA-damaging reactivity that makes it an effective sterilizing gas is what makes it carcinogenic.
-Peer-reviewed
+Regulatory

 How is ethylene oxide connected to mattress foam?